 I like to grow all my mature narcissi in clay pots plunged in 25cm deep sand under glass.
 The plunge medium is ordinary ‘sharp’ builder’s sand, sometimes called ‘grit sand’, and can be bought quite cheaply in bulk from builders’ merchants.
 Other growers manage their plants equally successfully in plastic pots, but clays are my personal preference as they cut down on watering, since if the sand is kept moist during the growing season, the plants can absorb water through the sides of the pot as needed.
-They are not difficult to clean if they are first soaked in a dustbin full of water, with some bleach added, for 24 hours before being washed.
+The sand will also draw out any excess moisture, and so avoid waterlogging.
+Another benefit is to buffer temperature so they do not freeze during the winter.
+Clay pots are not difficult to clean if they are first soaked in a dustbin full of water, with some bleach added, for 24 hours before being washed.
 This softens any deposits of lime or algae so that they are easy to remove with a washing-up sponge.
 They are then rinsed and allowed to air dry.

 The next job is to mix up the compost.
-This is usually a mixture of two parts John Innes No2, one part perlite or vermiculite, one part sharp sand (as used in my plunges, or use washed quartzite sand from a garden centre if preferred, or if the builder’s sand is very dusty), with sometimes a little peat-free multipurpose compost added for bulbs which enjoy a higher proportion of organic matter.
-A slow-release general fertiliser is applied at the recommended rate before the pile is thoroughly mixed.
+This is usually a mixture of two parts John Innes No2, two parts perlite.
+A slow-release general fertiliser can be applied at the recommended rate before the pile is thoroughly mixed - I usually use Vitax Q4.
 In practice, the same basic compost is used for almost all my bulbs.

 I begin the repotting with the bulbs that come into growth soonest.
 These are generally hoop-petticoat types such as Narcissus romieuxii and cantabricus, which may begin producing roots in late July even if bone dry.
 The contents of the pot are removed until the layer of bulbs is revealed.
 The mass of bulbs is then tipped into a small sieve and shaken gently to remove the compost.
 Each bulb is checked to see that it is firm and any loose tunic is removed.